yabwon/HoW-SASPackages/README.md

 The tutorial contains interactive elements (links) so the `.md` file reads the best in GitHub (or any other tool interpreting markdown files).
 For your convenience also a `.pdf` copy is provided.

+To get training materials simply clone this repository or see the [instruction](./HoW_get_materials.png)

 Should you have any questions or something is unclear do not hesitate contact the [author](https://www.linkedin.com/in/yabwon).

 Materials were used during: [WUSS 2023 conference](https://wuss.org) (San Diego, Oct.
 31st to Nov.
 2nd 2023.).